projectara/greybus-spec/source/connection.rst

 .. =========

 .. rubric:: Footnotes

-.. [#ay] Is it worth adding symbolic constants for these (e.g. reuse
-         the equivalent errno defines)?
-So Invalid=EINVAL, etc.

-         CC: +elder_alex@projectara.com

-.. [#bc] There are some symbolic constants we've been using in the
-         code, and I think it would be a good idea to duplicate them here.

-         As far as matching existing symbols like EINVAL, etc., I don't like that idea.
-If our meaning exactly matches the POSIX EINVAL meaning, then that would be fine, but I wouldn't want to assume that.
-I think we need to define our own name space with our own precise meaning attached to each symbol.

 .. [#bd] I believe this is no longer correct, since we allow protocols
          to change versions independently from one another.